 Jed Pietila

 Jed skates on the blue line for the Huskies.
 He dealt with injuries early in his career, but has solidified his spot in the lineup over the past two seasons.
 Jed transitioned from a forward to a defenseman during his junior hockey days and is one of the top plus/minus players for Tech.
-He is a CCHA All-Academic team member working toward a marketing degree
+He is a CCHA All-Academic team member working toward a marketing degree.

-Michigan Technological University is a public research university founded in 1885 in Houghton, Michigan, and is home to more than 7,000 students from 55 countries around the world.
-Consistently ranked among the best universities in the country for return on investment, Michigan’s flagship technological university offers more than 120 undergraduate and graduate degree programs in science and technology, engineering, computing, forestry, business and economics, health professions, humanities, mathematics, social sciences, and the arts.
+Michigan Technological University is a public research university founded in 1885 in Houghton, Michigan, and is home to nearly 7,500 students from more than 60 countries around the world.
+Consistently ranked among the best universities in the country for return on investment, Michigan’s flagship technological university offers more than 120 undergraduate and graduate degree programs in science and technology, engineering, computing, forestry, business, health professions, humanities, mathematics, social sciences, and the arts.
 The rural campus is situated just miles from Lake Superior in Michigan's Upper Peninsula, offering year-round opportunities for outdoor adventure.